hzblacksmith/Calculating_Off_Def_Ratings/README.md

-# 2019 NBA Hackathon
+# 2019 NBA Hackathon - Calculating Offensive & Defensive Ratings
 ## Team 4PPP - Skyler Shi, Frank Li, Brandon Pollack, Faizan Abdullah

-To Whom It May Concern:
+This project was a first-round sprint project for the 2019 NBA hackathon.
+Given official NBA play-by-play data, we needed to calculate the offensive and defensive ratings for players per-game.

-We were very excited to program a general python script that calculates offensive and defensive ratings for any NBA game recorded into the form of play-by-play data.
-Here, we want to explain our methodology in approaching this problem and writing our code.
+We were given data to 82 games in `data/Play_by_Play.txt` to process, but our script is generalizable to any game.

-### Formula &amp; Scripting Approach
+### Understanding Offensive & Defensive Ratings

 We calculated the offensive rating for each player with this formula: